akuity/awesome-argo/README.md

 * [Kedro](https://github.com/quantumblacklabs/kedro) is an open-source Python framework for creating reproducible, maintainable and modular data science code.
 * [Kubeflow Pipelines](https://github.com/kubeflow/pipelines) is dedicated to making deployments of machine learning workflows on Kubernetes simple, portable, and scalable with Kubeflow.
 * [Onepanel](https://github.com/onepanelio/onepanel) is the open source, end-to-end computer vision platform.
 * [provider-argocd](https://github.com/crossplane-contrib/provider-argocd) is the Crossplane infrastructure provider for Argo CD.
-It provides dedicated resources in Kubernetes instead of patching ConfigMaps by implementing Argo CD HTTP APIs.
 * [Ploomber](https://github.com/ploomber/ploomber) helps overcome the challenges of working with Jupyter notebooks and allows teams to develop collaborative, production-ready pipelines using JupyterLab or any text editor.
 * [Seldon](https://github.com/SeldonIO/seldon-core) is an MLOps framework to package, deploy, monitor and manage thousands of production machine learning models.
 * [SQLFlow](https://github.com/sql-machine-learning/sqlflow) extends SQL to support AI and compiles the SQL program to a workflow that runs on Kubernetes.
+* [terraform-provider-argocd](https://github.com/oboukili/terraform-provider-argocd) is the Terraform provider for Argo CD.

 <a name="books" />